Raviteja1101/MODULE_3_TEAM_42/PROJECT_2/1_Requirements/README.md

 ## SWOT ANAMYSIS
 ### STRENGTH:
 * There is no need of human interaction with car Status with different features is provided.
-"Easy usage of features with a user press button which designed user friendly.
+* "Easy usage of features with a user press button which designed user friendly.
+* Security and convenience

 ### WEAKNESS:
 * We can operate within limited Range.